top of page

 A pre-tax benefit account used to pay for out-of-pocket health care costs such as deductibles, co-pays, prescribed medication, and some over the counter medications.

-What is Dependent Care Accounts?
+What is a Dependent Care Account (DCA)?

 A pre-tax benefit account used to pay for dependent care services such as preschool, summer day camp, before or after school programs, and child or elder daycare.